nicusX/etcd-terraform-ansible-aws-sample/README.md

 ### Changing AWS Region

-By default, this uses "eu-west-1" AWS Region.

-To use a different Region, you have to change two additional Terraform variables:
+By default, it uses *eu-west-1* AWS Region.
+To use a different Region, you have to set two additional Terraform variables:

 - `region`: AWS Region (default: "eu-west-1")
 - `zones`: Comma separated list of AWS Availability Zones, in the selected Region (default: "eu-west-1a,eu-west-1b,eu-west-1c")
 - `zone_count`: Number of AZ to use.
 Must be <= the number of AZ in `zones` (default: 3)

-You also have to **manually** modify the `./ansible/hosts/ec2.ini`, changing `regions = eu-west-1` to the Region you are using.
+You also have to **manually** modify `./ansible/hosts/ec2.ini`, changing `regions = eu-west-1` to the Region you are using.

 ## Provision infrastructure with Terraform

-(run Terraform commands from `./terraform` subdirectory)
+Run Terraform commands from `./terraform` subdirectory.

 ```
 > terraform plan
 > terraform apply
 ```

-Example output of Terraform:
+When infrastructure provisioning is complete, Terraform outputs some useful information:
 ```
 Outputs:

+  etcd_dns = lorenzo-etcd-770737878.eu-west-1.elb.amazonaws.com
   bastion_ip = 52.51.126.135
-  etcd_dns = lorenzo-etcd-770737878.eu-west-1.elb.amazonaws.com
   etcd_ip = 10.42.0.157,10.42.1.109,10.42.2.174
 ```

 ### Generated SSH config

-Terraform generates `./ssh.cfg` (in project root directory - not to be committed in repo).
+Terraform generates `./ssh.cfg` (in project root directory, not to be committed in repo).
-Ansible uses this configuration to SSH to the internal instances, passing through the Bastion.
+Ansible uses this configuration to SSH into internal instances through the Bastion.

-You may also use this configuration file to easily connect to internal instances, for troubleshooting (see: Troubleshooting, below).
+You may also use this configuration file to SSH into internal nodes using a single command (see: *Troubleshooting*, below).

 ## Install components with Ansible

-(run all Ansible commands from `./ansible` subdirectory)
+Run Ansible commands from `./ansible` subdirectory.

 ```
 > ansible-playbook site.yaml
 ```

-### Verify etcd is working
+## Verify etcd is working

-(from the local machine)

-The following steps allow to verify the etcd service is correctly working and exposed, accessing the exposed load balancer endpoint.
+The *etcd* cluster is now running and exposed through the ELB.
+`<etc-elb-dns-name>` is the public DNS name of the ELB, outputs by Terraform.

-Read etcd version:
+Read *etcd* version:
 ```
 > curl -L http://<etc-elb-dns-name>:2379/version
 {"etcdserver":"3.0.4","etcdcluster":"3.0.0"}
 ```

-Set key:
+Set a key:
 ```
 > curl http://<etc-elb-dns-name>:2379/v2/keys/hello -XPUT -d value="world"
 {"action":"set","node":{"key":"/hello","value":"world","modifiedIndex":8,"createdIndex":8}}
 ```

-Retrieve key:
+Retrieve a key:
 ```
 > curl http://<etc-elb-dns-name>:2379/v2/keys/hello
 {"action":"set","node":{"key":"/hello","value":"world","modifiedIndex":8,"createdIndex":8}}
 ```

-`<etc-elb-dns-name>` is the public DNS name of the etcd ELB (as output by Terraform).

 ## Troubleshooting

+First check:
-** Be sure you have set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, and loaded the identity into ssh-agent.**
+- Have you have set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, and loaded the identity into ssh-agent?

-** Also be certain you have modified `./terraform/variables.tf` to match your configuration and IP**

-(from `./ansible` dir)

-SSH to Bastion
+- Have you created `./terraform/terraform.tfvars` setting valid `control_cidr` and `default_keypair_public_key`?

+SSH into Bastion (the generated `ssh.cfg` file defines an alias for Bastion's IP)
 ```
-> ssh -F ../ssh.cfg bastion
+> ssh -F ssh.cfg bastion
 ```

-SSH to an internal instance (through the Bastion).
+SSH into an internal instance (through the Bastion).
 Find internal node IP in Terraform output.
 ```
-> ssh -F ../ssh.cfg <internal-node-ip>
+> ssh -F ssh.cfg <internal-node-ip>
 ```